 The board has reviewed the fees paid to Sadler Gibb & Associates LLC and CHR.
-Mortensen Revisionsfirma and has considered whether the fees paid for non-audit services are compatible with maintaining Sadler Gibb & Associates LLC independence.
-The board has also adopted policies and procedures to approve audit and non-audit services provided in the fiscal year 2016 by Sadler Gibb & Associates LLC and CHR.
-Mortensen Revisionsfirma in accordance with the Sarbanes-Oxley Act and rules of the SEC promulgated thereunder.
+The board has also adopted policies and procedures to approve audit and non-audit services provided in the fiscal year 2018 by Sadler Gibb & Associates

+LLC and CHR.
 These policies and procedures involve annual pre-approval by the board of the types of services to be provided by our independent auditor and fee limits for each type of service on both a per-engagement and aggregate level.
 The board may additionally ratify certain de minimis services provided by the independent auditor without prior board approval, as permitted by the Sarbanes-Oxley Act and rules of the SEC promulgated thereunder.